Naaz Joshi: Views

 In an interview during the 72nd Independence Day celebration in India, she said that love is not free in the country.
 She said her marriage was called off because she is a trans woman.

 In an interview with The Times of India, Joshi narrated her hurdles in pageantry.
 Some contestants backed out, hearing that a trans woman would be competing and some backed out because she had a history of sex work.
 She went on to say that in the national Indian trans pageant, where she competed in 2018, she was age shamed by her co-contestants because she was the eldest of all the transgender contestants.

 In 2018, she claimed to be a victim of gender discrimination after having her booking rejected by a hotel in Gurgaon.
 A junior employee of the hotel, contacted about this by the Hindustan Times, stated that the booking was cancelled for "gender-based reasons", and was later denied by the general manager who stated the "allegations of discrimination of any kind were false" and that the hotel had not yet confirmed Joshi's booking because it was still waiting for approval from the regional sales office.

 Personal life

 Joshi is a mother of two daughters.
-She adopted them when their immediate families abandoned them.
-When talking to New Indian Express, she said that her younger daughter was the daughter of a 16-year-old girl who threw the child into a dustbin.